junesirius/junesirius.github.io/_posts/Supernatural/2025-04-06-SPN-Fear-of-sleep.md

 Dean rushes in, finding Cas startled to his feet, hurries in standing up and backing away from the spot where he fell asleep, eyes wide and panicked.
 He is murmuring, "No, no, no, I shouldn't sleep.
 I will never sleep.
 I promised, I'd never sleep, and nor will you.
 That's how I can come back, that's how I can come back to Earth, to Dean, and..."

-Dean steps in front of him, automatically putting his hands on Cas's shoulders, then cupping his face, shushing gently.
+Dean dashes to be right in front of him, automatically putting his hands on Cas's shoulders, then cupping his face, shushing gently.
 "Hey, hey, Cas, look at me, look at me."

 Cas's heartbeat is quick and loud, vibrating through the skin, pulsing beneath Dean's palms.
 It beats so fast and rushed like the heartbeat of a dying sparrow.
 Dean aches at the frantic pounding, he forces his eyes on Cas's.
 "Cas, Cas, you're okay, you're safe.
 You're alive, you're here, with me."